tenbaht/servo-motor-controller/README.md

 - Position 1000 is at 42.3mm
 - Speed 10 cnt/ms is 10000 cnt/s = 423mm/s.

-For rotational encoder it all scales to rounds and rpm or rps instead of distance and distance/time.
+For rotational encoders it all scales to rounds and rpm or rps instead of distance and distance/time.